nikunjraykundlia/interview-ai/README.md

 - 💡 **Personalized Feedback**
   Get improvement tips for each answer and your overall performance.

-- 📁 **Resume Parsing**
+- 📝 **Single-field Resume Details**
-  Upload a resume to get customized interview questions based on your skills and experience.
+  Provide your skills, projects, and experience in one field.

 - 📈 **Test History & Dashboard**
   Track your past interviews, scores, and feedback — all in one place.